microsoft/PowerToys/doc/devdocs/common/readme.md

 # Common

-The [common](/src/common) folder contains projects that contain code, that are used in multiple projects.
+The [common](/src/common) folder contains projects with code, that is used in multiple projects.

 ## [FilePreviewCommon](FilePreviewCommon.md)